Minimal two-spheres of low index in manifolds of positive complex sectional curvature: Branched covers

-a map which will be $C^\infty$ when the mapping spaces are completed with respect to the $L^2_k$ topology, according to the $\alpha $-lemma on $L^2_k$ spaces.
-If $h$ is an immersed prime minimal surface, the image of $\Phi _d$ is a critical submanifold
+a map which will be $C^k$ when the mapping spaces are completed with respect to suitable topologies.
+If $h$ is an immersed prime minimal surface, the image of $\Phi _d$, the space of all branched covers of degree $d$, is a critical submanifold